-Competency 11: World View.
+Competency 11: Worldview.
 The teacher candidate understands the positive influence Christian faith, principles, and values have on teaching and learning.

-Overview of the Teacher Education Program
+Overview of the Educator Preparation Program

-The teacher education program provides individuals with the basic knowledge, skills, competencies and experiences needed to enter into and function within the prescribed educational settings.
+The Educator Preparation Program provides individuals with the basic knowledge, skills, competencies and experiences needed to enter into and function within the prescribed educational settings.
 The clinical (on-site) experiences are designed to prepare teacher candidates to be Effective Educators in their own classrooms.